TechSmith ®

 Most creators display their image to the side or in a smaller window, known as picture-in-picture video recording.
 However, other reaction videos focus solely on the person reacting.
 Camtasia Rev helps you choose your desired format accordingly before getting started.

-Also, consider pauses for dramatic effect to discuss your thoughts.
+Also, consider pauses for dramatic effect when discussing your thoughts.
 This is a normal practice in reaction videos.
 It ensures that you (or the audience) don’t miss anything while you are expressing your thoughts.

 It might be helpful to predetermine whether you’d like to do this, but you can also just decide in the moment.
 A little planning helps, but remember that a great reaction video is about letting what happens happen.